Mathematics Subject Leaders: Jen Middleton & Andrea Jackson

 Assessment

-Teachers are expected to make regular assessment of each child’s progress and to record these systematically using Target Tracker (KS1 & KS2) or Tapestry (EYFS).
+Teachers are expected to make regular assessment of each child’s progress and feed this into their planning.
 The following is the school policy for assessment in mathematics:

 These are done through discussion or observation of the child as and when the class teacher feels it is appropriate.
 This information may be recorded in weekly planning or through annotation of the child’s work.